-FIGURE 1: Flowchart of the study.
+FIGURE 1: Flowchart of the study

 The Biblioshiny R package is an innovative open-source tool to support comprehensive analysis in the context of scientific mapping.
 This software supports a recommended workflow for bibliometric analyses.
 The proposed tool, which is programmed in the R language, is flexible, easily upgradeable, and integrable with other statistical R packages.
-Therefore, this tool is useful in a continuously evolving field such as bibliometrics.13 The data were prepared in ".xlsx" file format and processed via this program; furthermore, visuals were created to illustrate coauthorship networks among authors, countries, and institutions; word clouds; cocitation networks; thematic maps; authors' production over time; and annual scientific production.
+Therefore, this tool is useful in a continuously evolving field such as bibliometrics.
+The data were prepared in ".xlsx" file format and processed via this program; furthermore, visuals were created to illustrate coauthorship networks among authors, countries, and institutions; word clouds; cocitation networks; thematic maps; authors' production over time; and annual scientific production.

 VOSviewer facilitates the creation of maps of authors or journals on the basis of cocitation data as well as maps of keywords on the basis of co-occurrence data.
-The program provides a viewer that enables researchers to conduct a comprehensive examination of bibliometric maps.14 The data, which were originally in the ".xlsx" format, were converted to the ".txt" format to import them into VOSviewer, following which they were processed and used to develop a co-occurrence visualization of the distribution of keywords over the years.
+The program provides a viewer that enables researchers to conduct a comprehensive examination of bibliometric maps.
+The data, which were originally in the ".xlsx" format, were converted to the ".txt" format to import them into VOSviewer, following which they were processed and used to develop a co-occurrence visualization of the distribution of keywords over the years.

 The size of the nodes is proportional to the number of authors, countries, institutions and keywords.
 The width of the links represents the strength of the cooperative relationship, with a greater width indicating a stronger relationship.

 This study does not require ethical approval as it does not involve human participants or animal experiments.
+This study was conducted in accordance with the principles of the Declaration of Helsinki.